ETTOTW/Herobrine/docs/final.md

 Summing up:

-the whole process of training out agent by q-learning is shown below:
+the whole process of training our agent by q-learning is shown below:

 <p align="center">
   <img src="image/q-learning.png" width="500">